mdeguzis/documents/programming/python/files-and-exceptions.md

 That makes this line 3
 ```

-Reading the lines
+example 3 - read each line

+Depending on the contents of the file, you can read each elment or use string.realine()

 ```
-# example 2 - read each line
+def next_line(the_file):
+  """Return next line from the trivia file, formatted.""" line = the_file.readline() line = line.replace("/", "\n") return line

 with open('read_it.txt', 'r') as file: for element in file:
     print element

-# example 3 - read each line and do more
-with open ('text-file.txt, 'r') as file: for user in file:
-    # important to strip the newline here, otherwise you will end up with a directory
-    # name in /user that contains the newline.
-Very annoying to remove...
-    user = user.rstrip('\n')
-     path = "/home" + user
-     os.mkdir(path, 0755)
 ```

 # Writing to text files